Mohammad Hasan Sharq: Career

 Sharq served as spokesman for earlier Chairman of the Council of Ministers Mohammad Daoud Khan during the Kingdom of Afghanistan.
-When Daoud took over the Cabinet Posts of Prime Minister, Defense Minister and Foreign Minister, He appointed Sharq as his Deputy Prime Minister.
-He was Daoud's Minister of Finance from 1975 to about 1976.
+When Daoud took over the cabinet posts of Prime Minister, Defense Minister and Foreign Minister, he appointed Sharq as his Deputy Prime Minister.
+Sharq was Deputy Prime Minister from 1973 to 1975 and First Deputy Prime Minister from 1975 to 1978.
+He was also Daoud's Minister of Finance from 1975 to about 1976.
+He also served as spokesman for then prime minister Daud Khan and his Milli Ghurzang Party, as well as being the Afghan ambassador to Japan.